pelme/htpy/docs/common-patterns.md

 ## UI components

-Creating higher level wrappers for common UI components can be a good idea to reduce repitition.
+Creating higher level wrappers for common UI components can be a good idea to reduce repetition.

 Wrapping [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) could be achieved with a function like this: